brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 We now detail the 48 ``bbob-constr-lin`` constrained functions and the common properties of the objective functions composing them.

-In total, there are 8 different objective functions, and each one is tested with 6 different numbers of linear constraints: :math:`1`, :math:`2`, :math:`10`, :math:`n/2`, :math:`n-1` and :math:`n+1`.
+In total, there are 8 different objective functions, and each one is combined with 6 different numbers of linear constraints: :math:`1`, :math:`2`, :math:`10`, :math:`n/2`, :math:`n-1` and :math:`n+1`.
 The first objective function in the suite is given by the sphere function.
 The first constrained function, :math:`f_1`, is thus defined by the sphere function subject to 1 linear constraint.
 The second constrained function, :math:`f_2`, is defined by the sphere function subject to 2 linear constraints.
-The third cosntrained function, :math:`f_3`, is defined by the shpere function subject to 10 linear constraints, and so on.
+The third constrained function, :math:`f_3`, is defined by the shpere function subject to 10 linear constraints, and so on.
 The 7th constrained function, :math:`f_7`, is then defined by the ellipsoidal function (the second objective function) subject to 1 linear constraint, and the same process repeats.

+..
+Dimo: refer to the original definition of the `bbob` sphere function right after `is given by the spere function.`

+..
+Dimo: it should be mentioned that, depending on the dimension, different ``bbob-constr-lin`` problems have the same objective function and the same number of constraints!!!

 The number of linear constraints, :math:`l`, in a constrained function :math:`f_i` can be easily obtained through the formula :math:`((i-1) \bmod 6) + 1`.
 For instance, consider the constrained function :math:`f_7` which is the ellipsoid function subject to 1 linear constraint.
 We can know that is has 1 linear constraint by its identifier by computing :math:`((7-1) \bmod 6) + 1 = (6 \bmod 6 ) + 1 = 1`.